inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course is an in-depth study of political life in European states beginning with the origins and contemporary practices of parliamentary democracy in Europe.
-It addresses contemporary challenges and opportunities for European states, including European integration through the EU and NATO, the broadening of the West toward the former Soviet states and the social, political and economic implications of immigration and international crime and violence.
+An in-depth study of political life in European states beginning with the origins and contemporary practices of parliamentary democracy in Europe.
+It addresses contemporary challenges and opportunities for European states, including European integration through the EU and NATO, the broadening of the West toward the former Soviet states, and the social, political, and economic implications of immigration and international crime and violence.

 POLI 327.
 POLITICS OF DEVELOPMENT AND SUSTAINABILITY.
 5 Credits.